freespace/SwiftProForArduino/README.md

 base joint, the shoulder joint, the elbow joint and the wrist joint.
 The first 3 joint angles are reported by `P2200`, in which B=base, L=shoulder and R=elbow.

+## XY Limits

+In software the X and Y maximum range is capped at 300 (`Marlin/Configuration.h`).
+Physically the end effector cannot get within 100 mm of the origin, which is anchored at centre of the base joint.